OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-Apply takes an operator called a 'unaryop' and applies it to every
+`apply` takes an operator of type `unaryop` and applies it to every
 element of the matrix.
 The 'ainv_int32' returned the additive
 inverse (the negative value for integers) of every element:
 ``` postgres-console